billpliske/blog.billpliske.com/content/blog/bluehost-to-dreamhost/index.md

 3. So what it you want a subdomain?
 Those are handled the same way as "www', by the way.
 This, time you **do** put something in the Name field.
 As you can see in my Custom DNS area, I had separate entries for *www*, *paintings*, and *blog*.

-4. Choose CNAME as the type, and then paste in your Netlify URL into the value field. ***Note***: Sometimes you need to put a '.' at the end of your Netlify URL.
+4. Choose CNAME as the type, and then paste in <a href="/launchings-domains-on-netlify">your Netlify URL</a> into the value field. ***Note***: Sometimes you need to put a '.' at the end of your Netlify URL.
 I've seen examples of it, but I've yet to notice the specific circumstances when you need it.